 That's all fine and lovely, but framing your eyes with a thin strip of eyeliner is easier said than done.
 That's why we've tapped a celebrity makeup artist to show you the ropes.
 Ahead, celebrity makeup artist Sandy Linter shares a step-by-step guide to creating a natural eyeliner look.

 Click Play to Watch MUA Sandy Linter's Natural Eyeliner Tutorial

 Sandy Linter is a celebrity makeup artist with clients among the likes of Christie Brinkley and Elizabeth Hurley.
 Her work appears in Vogue, Harper's Bazaar, and more.

 Rather than dragging the pencil along your eyelid, Linter suggests more of a connect-the-dashes approach.
-"Line the eye in tiny, little, short strokes," she says, taking 3-4 sweeps of product to fully line the lash line.
+"Line the eye in tiny, little, short strokes," she says, taking three to four sweeps of product to fully line the lash line.
 Lining the entire eye with the pencil can create a heavily lined look, causing too much product to be applied.

 Even a professional makeup artist like Linter finds that her first eyeliner attempt is usually a bit too thick, so she's mastered a genius hack for thinning down the line you've applied by using a pointed cotton swab dipped in moisturizer.

-"And after you've done your barely there liner look... nestle the pencil in-between the lashes to make sure there's no white spots where the skin is showing between the lashes," says Linter.
+"And after you've done your barely-there liner look... nestle the pencil in-between the lashes to make sure there are no white spots where the skin is showing between the lashes," says Linter.
 This can be done simply by lifting the lid and filling in any remaining spots.